jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 # Explanations

-Each "resultX.txt" file is the result of the execution of simulation "Config4.X" by a correct solution of the programming assignment 4
+Each "resultX" file is the result of the execution of simulation "configs/config4.X" by a correct solution of the programming assignment 4

 # Config 4.1